-The Campus Police Office, located on the first floor of Waters Hall, is open 24 hours a day, seven (7) days a week, 365 days a year.
-The office aids in the enforcement of federal, state, and local statutes and Barton College regulations.
+The Wilson Police Department - Barton College District is located on the first floor of Waters Hall.
+Officers are available 24 hours a day, seven (7) days a week, 365 days a year.
+These officers aid in the enforcement of federal, state, and local statutes and Barton College regulations.